 - Accurately identifying chronic violent offenders through a non-biased selection process is the key to the offender-focused strategy.
 Continually examining the methods employed in this process and refining the criteria ensures that the strategy is targeting individuals that are criminally active.

 - Full participation and cooperation among the partner agencies is essential.
 Agencies must commit to the goal of reducing gun violence and devote the resources necessary to identify crime problems and support reduction efforts through enforcement actions.

 - Buy-in from officers in the field who work directly with chronic offenders and conduct the offender-focused operations ensures that the appropriate message is delivered to the appropriate individuals who are responsible for gun violence.

-Accurately identifying chronic violent offenders within the community is difficult and methods employed to create those lists need to be routinely evaluated and refined.
+- Accurately identifying chronic violent offenders within the community is difficult and methods employed to identify those individuals need to be routinely evaluated and refined.